nikyan/AIHCND_C2_Starter/FDA_Submission_Template.md

 ![GitHub Logo](/images/Threshold.png)

-F1 score increases till 0.6 and then stabilizes while Precision starts to go up and suddenly jumps around 0.8 suggesting that the model is majority class.
+* F1 is right metric to consider since we are dealing with imbalanced dataset and F1 considers both Precision and Recall.
+* While evaluating performance using thresholds, F1 score increases but precision starts to decrease post 0.7 threshold.
+* With the current model, 0.7 threshold is considered the final threshold.
+* At 0.7, the Recall is optimized which is important from intended use perspective (worklist prioritization).
-Accuracy here is misleading since the dataset is imbalanced.
+* Accuracy as a metric is misleading since the dataset is imbalanced.

 ### 4. Databases
  (For the below, include visualizations as they are useful and relevant)